thousandbrainsproject/tbp.monty/rfcs/0000_code_guidance_for_researchers_and_community.md

 - This approach is less well suited when significant parts of the existing code need to be altered in-place.
 While still doable, it can be challenging with this approach and a standard `diff` to see what is genuinely new.

 #### Feature Branches (Not Feature Forks)
-- Another possibility is using branches within existing personal forks as a way of managing Research Prototypes.
+- Another possibility is using branches within existing personal forks as a way of managing Prototypes.
-- In this case, a new pair of branches is made in your personal fork whenever starting work on a Research Prototype.
+- In this case, a new pair of branches is made in your personal fork whenever starting work on a Prototype.
-- We have decided that for internal use-cases, this risks becoming overwhelming with the number of RPs/features that we explore, so is generally best avoided.
+- We have decided that for internal use-cases, this risks becoming overwhelming with the number of Prototypes/features that we explore, so is generally best avoided.
 - However, if you are a member of the community doing research and you are unable to create multiple forks on your profile, this can be a good approach to adopt.

 This approach is shown diagrammatically below: